 The prego I ordered came with a side of vinagrete, or what I know of as relish or salsa.
 It added texture and zing to the sandwich, though I thought the prego was already perfect on its own.
 So good.

-I often came across Lareira when searching for the best prego in Porto.
+I often came across Lareira when searching for the best restaurants in Porto to have prego.
 They’re a TripAdvisor Certificate of Excellence awardee with a near-perfect 4.5-star rating.

 Address: R. Das Oliveiras 8, 4050-159 Porto, Portugal